FIRST LOOK

 http://www.eonline.com/news

-NAT GEO: Ancient Structures: Secrets Revealed (Premiere) at 9pm
+NAT GEO: Lost Treasures of the Bible (Premiere) at 9pm

 (Source: Cynopsis)